 Buying a home is a huge financial commitment and is likely the largest investment an American will ever make.
 Determining the correct price point for your budget is necessary for making sure you can afford your monthly mortgage payments and keep your home.
 Home prices vary greatly by location, both state to state and city to city.

-Between 1999 and 2019, the median price of a home has more than doubled from $111,000 to $245,000.
-Because of the ever-increasing home prices, many people are deciding to delay buying homes or decide not to altogether.
+Because of the ever-increasing home prices, many people decide to delay buying homes or decide not to altogether.
 In the majority of U.S. states, the median home price is over $200,000.
 While a homebuyer can find a home in any state at that price, what one could get for $200,000 varies greatly between states.
 For example, a $200,000 home in Hawaii is about 421 square feet.

 24/7 Wall Street evaluated data from real estate company Zillow to determine the median home value of each state and how much $200,000 (between $190,000 and $210,000) gets you.